opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 **Step 1:**	Click **Yes** in Also publish on SDX on-prem? field.

 **Step 2:**	Select the project code and name.

+You can click **Refresh projects list** to refresh the list of the project.

 **Step 3:**	Click **Create**.